-The primary sources of revenues for the Authority are an annual administrative fee paid by each institution for each bond series issued and outstanding and the general increase in interest rates.
+The main sources of revenues for the Authority are the annual administrative fees paid by each institution for each issued bond series and the income from the Authority's investment in Short-Term Investment Funds (STIF).
+The Authority revenues totaled \$5,503,000.
+Total revenue increased by \$368,000 or eight percent.
 The amount of the annual fee is specified in each bond issue resolution.
-No Special Capital Reserve Fund (SCRF) Program issues were made during the audited period because such issues were restricted by Section 10a-186a, subsection (b), of the General Statutes.
+There were no Special Capital Reserve Fund (SCRF) Program issues during the audited period because such issues were restricted by Section 10a-186a, subsection (b), of the General Statutes.
 However, for those SCRF issues that were outstanding during the audited period, an annual fee of 14 basis points on the outstanding par amount was charged; all other issues were charged 9 basis points.
-In addition to the basis points, the Authority charges a bond issuance fee of \$15,000 of which \$5,000 is collected at issuance.
+In addition to the basis points, the Authority charges a bond issuance fee of \$15,000, of which \$5,000 is collected upon issuance of the bonds.